UBC-Solar/battery-impedance-test/readme.md

 ```
 4. Follow the instructions given by the program to identify the instruments, confirm the instrument identification and run the test.

+The script will save all of the measurements to a new file in the `data` folder called `impedances <timestamp>.csv`.

-Any time the program prints an ERROR, it will not save the measurement.
-Make sure the problem is corrected and re-run the test on the battery cell.
+Any time the program prints an ERROR during the measurement routine, it will not save the measurement.
+If this occurs, make sure the problem is corrected and re-run the test on the battery cell.
 If a WARNING is printed, it will still save a measurement.

 Don't worry about measuring the same cell twice.
 The program will never overwrite existing data, and a timestamp is saved with each entry of data from a run of the test.